fabio-sassi/zm/MANUAL.md

 ### Suspend a task:
-Yield to suspend for ptasks implies only a suspend while for a subtasks mean also the automaticaly resume of the task that are waiting for it.
+Yield to suspend for ptasks implies only a suspend while for a subtasks mean also the automatically resume of the task that are waiting for it.

 	yield zmSUSPEND | 5;